Acherontas/SQRT_Approximation_With_LowDigits_SQRT/README.md

 as long as work in the cases or range of number it works

+////////////
+sometimes an error can be occured like this one "terminate called after throwing an instance of 'std::invalid_argument' what():  stoi
+Aborted
+"

+increasing the precision seems to fix it

+"segmentation fault" lower the digits
+//////////////////

 for any information contact me at acherontia.myosotis@gmail.com